rladies/awesome-rladies-blogs/CONTRIBUTING.md

 ### Commit and PR the file

-At the bottom of the page on GitHub, add a commit message is the box.
+At the bottom of the page on GitHub, add a commit message in the box.
 Choose to create a branch of your changes, and press `Propose changes`.

 ![Propose changes](images/contrib_patch.png)